Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/serialization/inetworkserializable.md

 :::

 :::caution
-While you can have nested `INetworkSerializable` implementations (i.e. an `INetworkSerializable` implementation with `INetworkSerializable` implementations as properties) like demonstrated in the example above, you can't have derived children of an `INetworkSerializable` implementation. <br/>
+While you can have nested `INetworkSerializable` implementations (that is, an `INetworkSerializable` implementation with `INetworkSerializable` implementations as properties) like demonstrated in the example above, you can't have derived children of an `INetworkSerializable` implementation. <br/>
 **Unsupported Example**
 ```csharp
 /// This isn't supported.